OctavioFurio/Fractal_Generator_in_C-/README.md

 ## The math behind it

-Though fractals are *usually* represented through the complex plane, it is possible *- though not as elegant -* to calculate them with real numbers, and the process follows the same logic:
+Though fractals are *usually* represented in the complex plane, it is possible *- though not as elegant -* to calculate them with real numbers, and the process follows the same logic:

-> Chose a point (x, y) and call its coordinates x0 and y0.
+> Pick a point (x, y) and call its coordinates x0 and y0.
 > Apply the following equations:
 >
 >> f(x) = x² - y² + x0
 >>
 >> g(y) = 2xy + y0
 >
-> Thus, for every iteration, apply f to itself and g to itself, as such:
+> Then, for every new iteration, apply f to itself and g to itself, as such:
 >
 >> f(f(f(...(f(x))...)))
 >>
 >> g(g(g(...(g(y))...)))
 >
-> If, after any given iteration, the values of X or Y leave the area defined by the circle x0² + y0² = 4, that point does not belong to the set, and this is drawn as the color representing it's iteration.
+> If, after any given iteration, the values of X or Y leave the area defined by the circle x0² + y0² = 4, that point does not belong to the set, and then is drawn as the color representing the last iteration in which it was present in such area.

-The Julia sets are easy to achieve - simply change x0 and y0 to a number x' and y' of your liking, such that (-1 < x' < 1) and (-1 < y' < 1).
+The Julia sets are easy to achieve from there - simply change x0 and y0 to a number x' and y' of your liking, such that (-1 < x' < 1) and (-1 < y' < 1).

 The example program given (fractal.cpp) has an implementation that easily allows you to choose which you want to generate.